Subscribe To This Site

 There is some controversy about the use of processed salt—the only kind that is iodized.
 Although unprocessed salt has some naturally occurring iodine, there is some question whether it is enough to prevent deficiency, especially for the vulnerable groups such as pregnant and lactating mothers and children.

-Fun Fact: To give you an idea of the miniscule amount of iodine you need, you can satisfy the RDA for iodine with about a half a teaspoon of iodized salt.
+Fun Fact for Iodine Sources and Functions: To give you an idea of the minuscule amount of iodine you need, you can satisfy the RDA for iodine with about a half a teaspoon of iodized salt.
+Most of us consume a lot more than 1/2 teaspoon of salt each day!

 Other sources